DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Traffic-Management-for-APIs/README.md

   day, for example.
 For more information, see [the documentation](http://apigee.com/docs/api-services/reference/response-cache-policy).

-  Apigee Edge provides a default cache resource that can be used for quick testing, which is what is being used in this lesson.
-Cache policies like ResponseCache can also used named cache resources.
-A Named cache resource can be manipulated administratively, outside of policy control.
-For examine, if you would like to clear a cache administratively, you can do that with a named cache resource.
+  Apigee Edge provides a default, "unnamed" cache resource, which is what is being used in this lesson.
+It works just fine, but there is one downside: It is not possible to administratively operate on the cache - to clear it, for example.

+  Each Cache policy, including ResponseCache, can use a *named cache resource*.
+A named cache resource can be manipulated administratively, outside of policy control.
+For example, if you would like to clear a cache administratively, you can do that with a named cache resource.
 It takes just a moment.
+You will have the opportunity to explore that later.

   For more information on Cache Resources, see [Manage Caches for an Environment](http://apigee.com/docs/api-services/content/manage-caches-environment).

-10. Your Proxy Endpoints → Default → PreFlow should now look as follows:
+6. Your Proxy Endpoints → Default → PreFlow should now look as follows:
 ![](./media/hotels-proxy-preflow-two-policies.png)

-11. Click the Target Endpoints → default → PostFlow
+7. Click the Target Endpoints → default → PostFlow
 ![](./media/click-targetendpoints-default-postflow.png)

-12. Verify that it looks as follows:
+8. Verify that it looks as follows:
 ![](./media/targetendpoints-default-postflow.png)

-13. Save the changes to the API Proxy, and wait for it to successfully deploy.
+9. Save the changes to the API Proxy, and wait for it to successfully deploy.

-14. Now, let's test the modifications you've made.
+10. Now, let's test the modifications you've made.
 Click the Trace tab and start a Trace session.

-15. From Postman, send a test ‘/GET hotels’ request from Postman using the following query parameters:
+11. From Postman, send a test ‘/GET hotels’ request from Postman using the following query parameters:
 `zipcode=98101&radius=200`
 ![](./media/Postman-send-parameterized-query.png)

   In the Postman UI, you should see a success response, and a timing.
   ![](./media/Postman-success-1.png)

-16. Wait for 6 to 10 seconds, to avoid the Spike Arrest policy from stopping your requests) and send the same request again from Postman.
+12. Wait for 6 to 10 seconds, to avoid the Spike Arrest policy from stopping your requests) and send the same request again from Postman.
 You should see a faster response this time.

-17. Go back to the Edge UI, in the Trace view and review the transaction map of both the requests including the overall elapsed time to process both requests.
+13. Go back to the Edge UI, in the Trace view and review the transaction map of both the requests including the overall elapsed time to process both requests.